 Snorkel Playa Ancón

-We visited this side of the beach the day we biked, but it is also an ideal place if you come by car.
-Since you will be isolated and at the same time close to an establishment where you can even buy a bottle of water.
+We visited this side of the beach the day we biked, but it is also an ideal place if you come by car, since you will be isolated but still close to an establishment (water bottles available here) at the same time.

 BEACH in FRONT OF THE ANCÓN HOTEL

-First the water became a reflection of the infinite sky.
+First, the water became a reflection of the infinite sky.

-Paradise of Ancon Beach
+Paradise of playa ancón

-MOSQUITOES IN ANCÓN BEACH
+MOSQUITOES IN playa ancón

-If you are staying late at Playa Ancon, or any other beach in Cuba, do not forget to bring a good mosquito repellent.
+If you are staying late at Playa Ancón or any other beach in Cuba, do not forget to bring a good mosquito repellent.